Influence of a mortality trade-off on the spreading rate of cane toads fronts: Proof of : construction of travelling waves

 \subsubsection{A uniform bound over the steady states, for $c \in \left[ 0 , c^* + 1 \right]$.}

 We now come to the crucial part of the procedure, that is, deriving uniform bounds on steady states for \eqref{eq:slab}.
 We assume \textit{a priori} that the speed is nonnegative, since we prove later that the problem \eqref{eq:slab} does not admit any solution with $c=0$.
-We extend a similar argument used in \cite{BouinCalvez} for the cane toads equation without mortality trade-off ($m=0$).
+We extend a similar argument used in \cite{BouinCalvez}

 \begin{lemma}[A priori estimates for bounded $c$] Assume $c \in \left[ 0 , c^* + 1 \right]$, $\tau \in [0,1]$, $a\geq 1$ and $b$ is sufficiently large.
 Then there exists a constant $C_0$, depending only on $\underline\theta$ and $m$, such that any solution $(c,\mu)$ of \eqref{eq:slab} satisfies